Click here to view the top 3 recipe searches from last month.

 Maple Brined, Chicken Fingers

 I've been wanting to make these ever since I came up with Better than Granny's, Maple Fried Chicken.
 So here I am with some extra chicken breasts, and figured that this was the time.
-They have a nice crispy texture. with the hint of Maple Syrup to the chicken.
+They have a nice crispy texture. with the hint of Maple Syrup in the chicken.

 An added benefit of this recipe is that you could ceasily serve them at a party with minimal effort tduring the party.
 Make them ahead of time, and store them in the refrigerator.
 When it's time to serve, just set them on a sheet pan in a 350 degree oven for 10 - 15 minutes, and you'll find that they're just as moist and crispy as they were when you first cooked them.